TerminalsandCoffee/azure-architect-portfolio/RoadMap.md

 - **Blog/LinkedIn:** “How to Optimize Azure Costs Without Sacrificing Performance”

 ---
+## Capstone

+### Role Play Scenarios

+These scenarios are designed to practice **consultant-style conversations** — exactly what ProServ and Solutions Architects face with customers.
+They help you move beyond “what Azure can do” into **how to explain its value** in business terms.

+### Scenario 1: Azure Site Recovery (ASR)
+**Character:** Samantha, IT Director at Contoso Financial Services
+**Context:** She’s considering increasing the budget to roll out Azure Site Recovery (ASR).
+**Her Questions:**
+- What exactly does ASR do?
+- What types of failures does it protect against?
+- Why is it worth investing in if backups already exist?

+**Your Goal:** Explain ASR in plain language:
+- Contrast backups vs. replication/failover.
+- Emphasize RPO/RTO, regional failover, and compliance.
+- Position ASR as protecting revenue and reputation by reducing downtime.

+---

+### Scenario 2: Azure Key Vault
+**Character:** Jax, Co-Cloud Administrator at Contoso Financial Services
+**Context:** He’s tasked with implementing Azure Key Vault but isn’t clear why it’s needed since Azure already encrypts data at rest and in transit by default.
+**His Questions:**
+- Why use Key Vault when encryption is built-in?
+- What unique purpose does Key Vault serve?
+- How does it help with secrets, keys, and certificate management?

+**Your Goal:** Explain Key Vault in plain language:
+- Highlight central secret management and rotation.
+- Explain separation of duties: apps don’t store creds, they fetch them securely.
+- Tie back to compliance, auditability, and reduced insider risk.

+---

+💡 *Tip: When practicing these, speak out loud as if you’re presenting to a non-technical exec or sysadmin.
+Focus on outcomes (availability, security, cost savings), not just technical features.*

+---
 ## By the End

 ✔ 5 portfolio projects (each with IaC, diagrams, READMEs)